43rd Air Refueling Squadron: Strategic Air Command

-One of two refueling squadrons that the Strategic Air Command activated on 12 July 1948, the 43d Air Refueling Squadron, Medium, was the USAF's first air refueling unit.
+One of two refueling squadrons that the Strategic Air Command (SAC) activated on 12 July 1948, the 43d Air Refueling Squadron, Medium, was the USAF's first air refueling unit.

-The 43d AREFS began operations in January 1949, flying KB-29M Superfortress tanker aircraft from Davis-Monthan AFB, Arizona.
+The squadron began operations in January 1949, flying KB-29M Superfortress tanker aircraft from Davis-Monthan Air Force Base, Arizona.
 The squadron refueled B-50s using the looped method developed by the British.
 In February 1949 supported the circumnavigation flight of the "Lucky Lady II", the first aircraft to fly non-stop around the world.
-During the Korean War, the 43d sent aircrews to Far East Air Force to refuel fighter aircraft, at that time an experimental procedure.
+During the Korean War, the 43d sent aircrews to Far East Air Forces to refuel fighter aircraft, at that time an experimental procedure.
 Deployed 21 March-5 June 1953 to RAF Lakenheath, England.
-In 1953, the 43d AREFS completed transition to new aircraft, the KC-97 Stratofreighter, equipped with the recently developed Boeing flying boom.
+In 1953, the 43d AREFS completed transition to new aircraft, the Boeing KC-97 Stratofreighter, equipped with the recently developed Boeing flying boom.
 Deployed 18 September-9 December 1954 to RAF Fairford, England.

-While the 43d was still at Davis-Monthan, a new wing was being organized at Larson AFB (Moses Lake), Washington.
-Headquarters, 4170th Strategic Wing was organized and established at Larson AFB on 1 July 1959 under the command of Lt Colonel Robert R. Johnston.
+While the 43d was still at Davis-Monthan, a new wing was being organized at Larson Air Force Base, Washington.
+Headquarters, 4170th Strategic Wing was organized and established at Larson on 1 July 1959 under the command of Lt Colonel Robert R. Johnston.
 Assisted by one master sergeant, the colonel's job was to pave the way for SAC's assumption of command of the base on 1 January 1960.
 The 4170th Wing was activated on 1 January 1960, with maintenance, support and medical units.
 Also on this date command of Larson was taken from Military Air Transport Service's 62nd Troop Carrier Wing.
-The 4170th Strategic Wing was a heavy bombardment organization to be equipped with B-52 Stratofortress bombers, KC-135 jet tankers and the HGM-25A Titan I Intercontinental Ballistic Missiles at a later date.
+The 4170th Strategic Wing was a heavy bombardment organization to be equipped with Boeing B-52 Stratofortress bombers, Boeing KC-135 Stratotanker jet tankers and the HGM-25A Titan I intercontinental ballistic missiles at a later date.
 On 8 April 1960, Colonel Everett W. Best assumed command of the Wing.
 Under the command of Colonel Best, the 4170th SW became a functional unit of the Strategic Air Command on 13 July 1960 upon assignment of the 327th Bombardment Squadron's crews and aircraft.
 The 43d Air Refueling Squadron was assigned to the 4170th on 15 November 1960 and changed its suffix from "Medium" to "Heavy" in preparation for transition to the KC-135A.
-The 43d AREFS flew its last KC-97 mission in October 1960.
-The first crews of the 43d arrived on 19 March 1961 from Davis-Monthan AFB, Arizona, and the first of the KC-135's arrived on 24 March 1961.
+The 43d flew its last KC-97 mission in October 1960.
+The first crews of the 43d arrived on 19 March 1961 from Davis-Monthan, and the first of the KC-135's arrived on 24 March 1961.